mikosoft83/pithy_screen_menu_system/README.md

 The menu generator __doesn't do any sanity checks__.
 You are in charge of filling in all the data correctly. __Every field of every item must be filled in__, the only __exceptions__ are Shortcuts in Screensaver section and the "Attribute" field in case of menu items that won't use it.
 If you manage to make a mistake you will only find out during compile or operation so be careful.
 Checks may be added in future versions.

+#### Loading existing config
+If you want to __load a previously generated YAML file__, click the Select config file button.
+It will read the file and if it finds any Home Assistant entities it will list all of them and ask to paste config from __template entities__ in the indicated format.
+The value template of these entities is expected to contain only ``state_attr`` function to report an attribute value.

+After that click Load config button and the config will be loaded.

+#### Creating new config
 First __choose your device type__, device name and friendly name.
 ESPHome and Home Assistant usually use the device name to connect to the device so it __needs to be unique__.
 Fill in the WiFi credentials.
 If you assembled the hardware yourself you can set the pins, otherwise leave as is. __If you are using non-Pithy hardware__ such as custom made device and need to change pins to values not present in dropdowns, you can modify them in the generated config under ``globals:`` section.

 __Screensaver shortcuts__ add possibility to trigger defined actions by pressing the dial or the button while on screensaver screen.